Viewability best practices

 Latency is caused from a number of issues, one of which is passbacks.
 The reduction of latency from passbacks increases viewability.
 The elimination of passbacks improves viewability metrics.

 Also known as Smart Loading, means serving ads only when it’s necessary.
 For example, serving an ad towards the bottom of the page only when a user scrolls down the page.
+Lazy loading enables pages to load faster, reducing latency and CPU consumption.

 - Infinite scroll